LucasDelfino92/morrowindsharp/main.md

 # CHANGELOG

+03-27-2022
+- Morrowind Sharp MO2 Profile Files: fixed Solstheim - Tomb of the Snow Prince load order.
+Now it loads after Patch for Purists and Ownership Overhaul.

 03-25-2022
 - **Immersion**, new section that groups mods that don't necessarily address issues but instead add flavor and hopefully contribute to an heightened sense of immersion.
 - Organized core mods to appear first in their respective sections.